-Rafale aircrafts to be inducted to Indian Air Force's 17 Squadron Golden Arrows today
+Watch: Rafale aircraft's formal induction into Indian Air Force in Ambala

-New Delhi, Sep 10: The Indian Air Force will on Thursday formally induct the indegenious Rafale aircraft today at 10 am into the 17 Squadron "Golden Arrows" at the Air Force Station in Ambala.
+New Delhi, Sep 10: The Indian Air Force on Thursday formally inducted the indegenious Rafale aircraft today at 10 am into the 17 Squadron "Golden Arrows" at the Air Force Station in Ambala.

 Specifications and performance data of Rafale fighter jets